workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

     {rootdir}/data/hello.json

 This file contains a greeting for all the languages it will be tested against.
-One String will have a placeholder specified as `{name}` which can be used to personalize the greeting.
+One String will have a placeholder specified as `[name]` which can be used to personalize the greeting.

 ISO standardised language codes under the [ISO 639] system.
 In this exercise